 Guests learn how forensic criminal investigations truly operate by doing hands-on activities, including DNA profiling, fingerprinting, ballistics testing and cause of death studies.

 Why offer a Use of Force Training Experience?

 As the National Museum of Organized Crime and Law Enforcement, our mission is “To advance the public understanding of organized crime’s history and impact on American society.”
 To tell the story of law enforcement’s battle with fighting crime is crucial in fulfilling our mission statement.
 The Museum has consulted with law enforcement professionals in Las Vegas and beyond to seek their advice on the best training practices to emulate at the Museum.

-The new Prohibition history content will be located in the Museum’s basement, which currently houses our administrative offices.
-We’re moving our administrative offices to another downtown location this summer.
+The new Prohibition history content is located in the Museum’s basement, which formerly housed our administrative offices.

 Certainly!
-Guests to the speakeasy will explore the world of Prohibition history, including the experience of sipping Prohibition cocktails.
-The birth of cocktails is just one of the many ways the Prohibition Era changed American society.
-The Museum is looking forward to announcing more on these exciting enhancements as the improvement project progresses.
+Guests to the speakeasy explore the world of Prohibition history, including the experience of sipping Prohibition cocktails.
+The birth of cocktails is just one of the many ways the Prohibition era changed American society.

-Will it be an actual working distillery, and if so, what spirits will be made?
+Is it an actual working distillery, and if so, what spirits are made?